-Please also refer to the general information about visiting a prisoner which is the same for all prisons in Victoria.
-This includes details of how to arrange to visit a prisoner for the first time, what identification you will need to take with you, and what you cannot take into prisons.
+Please also refer to the general information about contacting and visiting prisoners which is the same for all prisons in Victoria.

 Tarrengower Prison is 136km north of Melbourne, 2.5km from the Maldon township.